crack00r/ZenAii/README.md

 ###NOTE:
 ### Sometimes code wont see messages

 #### To check, type anything but a pair into your telegram window.
-You should see a message ID (about in range of 1-10000)
+You should see a message ID (about in range of 1-10000) appear in the shell.

 #### This does not work on supergroups, and if you are in a group or supergroup, someone can control your bot or the trader will crash!!!!!